The Box (Roddy Ricch song): Music video

-The song's audio video was released on December 6, 2019, in conjunction with the album, while a lyric video was uploaded on January 10, 2020, the former accumulating 425 million views on YouTube as of January 2025, and the latter video has 60 million views as of June 2022.
+The song's audio video was released on December 6, 2019, in conjunction with the album, accumulating 454 million views on YouTube as of February 2026.

-The song's official music video premiered on YouTube on February 28, 2020, and has over 648 million views as of January 2025.
+The song's official music video premiered on YouTube on February 28, 2020, and has over 765 million views as of April 2026.
 It was directed by Ricch, with co-direction by Christian Breslauer, who also directed Ricch's previous two music videos, for "Boom Boom Room" and "Tip Toe".
 Ricch explained via Twitter the reason why the video took a "lil time" to be released was because he directed it.

 Synopsis and concept

 Ricch inside a glass box in a museum.

 The "action-packed" video starts with Ricch speeding in a "super charged" muscle car in a "Fast & Furious-style street race".
 During the race, Ricch turns on his turbos and "outdrives his opponent who eventually crashes and burns, leaving Ricch the victor of the contest".
 The video then cuts to a basketball game, where Ricch is seen scoring the game-winning shot, "flying" in the air, akin to NBA icon Michael Jordan, with what MTV's Madeline Roth called an "impressive (and definitely far-fetched)" slam dunk.
 Ricch is then seen carrying out a major bank heist.
-Multiple scenes reference the song's lyrics, such as when Ricch delivers a speech from the White House, alluding to the line "I'm a 2020 presidential candidate" (which was clowned on TikTok in late 2025).
+Multiple scenes reference the song's lyrics, such as when Ricch delivers a speech from the White House, alluding to the line "I'm a 2020 president candidate".
 Halle Kiefer of Vulture noted a theme in the video: "the visual follows Ricch's unstoppable success as it takes him to surreal lengths, whether it be lounging on a bed suspended over sharks, casually walking up the side of a building or dancing in front of an explosive game of chicken".
 The video concludes with Ricch inside a glass box, "preserved for future generations inside a museum exhibit".